Post-Operative Patient Care after Spinal SurgeryBack to Medical Resource Library

 Filed Under: Neurology

-Please also keep in mind that if your Pet was weak or paralyzed prior to surgery, it is normal for this to take a while to improve.
-The average recovery period to walking again after spinal surgery is a few weeks, but some dogs may take even longer than this, depending on how severe and how chroni their spinal cord injury was.
+Please also keep in mind that if your Pet was weak or paralyzed prior to surgery, it is normal for this to take awhile to improve.
+The average recovery period to walking again after spinal surgery is a few weeks, but some dogs may take even longer than this, depending on how severe and how chronic their spinal cord injury was.
 Total recovery after surgery occurs over 2-3 months.
-Physical therapy is recommended for most Patients that are weak or paralyzed, and will help shorten your Pet's recovery period, make him or her more comfortablem and decrease scar tissue formation.
+Physical therapy is recommended for most Patients that are weak or paralyzed, and will help shorten your Pet's recovery period, make him or her more comfortable and decrease scar tissue formation.

 Remember, even if your Pet is feeling great, the healing process is still occurring.
 If your Pet becomes overly active too soon, he or she may become very sore and painful.

 Incision care: Check the incision twice daily, looking for any evidence of infection.
 If you notice any increased redness, swelling, discharge, or pain around the incision, contact us immediately.
 It is not necessary to clean the incision.
 Small scabs around the incision are normal, and will typically fall off within a couple of weeks.
 Some bruising is also normal, and will usually resolve within 1-2 weeks.
 Hot packing will help hasten healing, and is often very soothing for the Patient.
 You may use a warm, moistened washcloth (test it on your own skin to ensure it's not too hot) directly on the incision for about 10 minutes, 2-3 times a day.
 Generally, hot packing can be discontinued once the skin suture or staples are removed.